 Family Focus Highland Park

 Since 1983, Family Focus Highland Park has offered high quality community-based programs to children and families in Highland Park and Highwood.
-Family Network provides bilingual (English and Spanish) prevention-based support, including child development activities for expectant parents and families with children ages birth through three, afterschool programs for children in kindergarten through 5th grade (serving seven local schools), and a wide range of services including adult education, parenting classes, and support groups.
+Family Focus provides bilingual (English and Spanish) prevention-based support, including child development activities for expectant parents and families with children ages birth through three, afterschool programs for children in kindergarten through 5th grade (serving seven local schools), and a wide range of services including adult education, parenting classes, and support groups.
 Support from the Highland Park Community Foundation helps provide early childhood development and scholarship support to families in the Parent/Child Drop-In Center.

 Highland Park Community Nursery School & Day Care Center

 Since 1951, Highland Park Community Nursery School & Day Care (HP Community), a nonprofit, early childhood education and child care program has been providing affordable, quality, licensed care, and education to hundreds of children ages two to ten, in partial and full-day programs.
 Sliding scales fees, scholarships, State funding, and local support make it possible for all members of our diverse community to benefit from HP Community’s services.
 These services include art and music classes, an on-site food program, social work services, and early screenings with appropriate interventions.
 The Foundation’s grant provides scholarships for children in low to moderate-income families who could not afford a full-fee tuition and live or work in the community.